 Locals: Normal Central American folk, friendlier perhaps than in Costa Rica, those on the Caribbean coast as per normal in this region are friendlier.
 Some say the most friendly people are those on Ometepe since there was no fighting during the civil war here.

 Other travellers: Standard gringos, many on side trips from Costa Rica rather than those travelling the whole region.
+You will also find plenty of Peace Corps volunteers on leave as this is the poorest country in the region.

 Tourist factor: Up to 8/10